 An increasing number of financial advisors such as mutual fund and insurance advisors are utilizing robo-advisors to the benefit of their clients.
 In these cases, the financial advisor helps design a financial plan for clients and provides frequent updates and ongoing support. which a robo-advisor manages the client’s investment accounts.

 Who are the main robo-advisors in Canada?

 Here’s a list of the major robo-advisors in Canada, sorted alphabetically:

 What if I need advice or want to talk to an advisor at a robo-advisor?

 Some robo-advisors offer limited access to qualified financial and investment advisors.
 At ModernAdvisor, our clients have on-demand access to our team of registered portfolio managers and Certified Financial Planners.
 We don’t have a fancy office, and rarely do in person meetings with clients (even though we are more than happy to do so for clients who are local).
 We provide support and advice to our clients through online chat, on the phone or video call.

 Safety of funds at robo-advisors

 Any investments in stocks and bonds have risk.
 At a robo-advisor, the value of your investment will fluctuate as the stock and bond markets go up or down.
-Having said that, robo-advisors, similar to traditional wealth management firms, provide a high level of protection against fraud and even potential bankruptcy.
+Having said that, robo-advisors provide a high level of protection against fraud and even potential bankruptcy.
 Most robo-advisors in Canada use a large and established financial institution, called a custodian, to keep client accounts safe.
 Every client account is opened in their name at the custodian.